grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Shakes squirmed.

-"I am going to set up some heavy jumpers between the _Gnat's_ battery banks and the battery rooms of the _Prospect_, where we are standing right now," Hemi continued.
-"That should be pretty straightforward, and give us access to the _Gnat's_ remaining battery power --- though that will not be much, in terms of the _Prospect's_ power consumption.
+"I am going to set up some heavy jumpers between the _Gnat_'s battery banks and the battery rooms of the _Prospect_, where we are standing right now," Hemi continued.
+"That should be pretty straightforward, and give us access to the _Gnat_'s remaining battery power --- though that will not be much, in terms of the _Prospect_'s power consumption.

-"Chips, I need you to do the harder part and figure out how to get the fuel that is left in the _Gnat_ up into the _Prospect's_ engines.
-I am not sure if it would be better to try to pump it into the _Prospect's_ fuel tanks or run it straight from the _Gnat's_ fuel tanks to the _Prospect's_ diesels."
+"Chips, I need you to do the harder part and figure out how to get the fuel that is left in the _Gnat_ up into the _Prospect_'s engines.
+I am not sure if it would be better to try to pump it into the _Prospect_'s fuel tanks or run it straight from the _Gnat_'s fuel tanks to the _Prospect_'s diesels."

-"Be fuckin' easier to just run a long hose up to the fuckin' _Prospect's_ fuckin' fuel pumps.
+"Be fuckin' easier to just run a long hose up to the fuckin' _Prospect_'s fuckin' fuel pumps.
 Won't require fuckin' around with the trim as much," put in Chips.

 "If you think that will work, it sounds OK to me," said Hemi.
 "Sylvia, you want to weigh in with anything?"